KimJongTrill/Teruvia/AGT.md

 **Holy Day**: Dusk of 100 Summer to sunrise of 1 Fall

 Ceritas is an often favored and deeply idolized goddess.
 Justice, balance, and order are dominant elements this divine being is associated with and she's often considered to be swift but fair.
-Often depicted as giant, slim, and blindfolded woman.
+Often depicted as a giant, slim, and blindfolded woman.
 Ceritas is usually worshipped through offerings and atonements.

 ## Fiero
 #### God of the Sun, Light, Summer, Fire

 **Holy Day**: Summer Solstice, 50 Summer

 Fiero is a well praised god being that he brings the light every day.
-Depicted as a man with bright red skin and fiery hair he is known as being spontaneous and reckless.
+Depicted as a man with deep rose skin and fiery hair he is known as being spontaneous and reckless.
 Worshippers are many for this god but healers and scholars are known to be devout followers.
 Fiero is usually worshipped through burnt offerings and prayer at sunrise.

 ## Haymil
 #### God of Trickery, Joy, Luck

 **Holy Day**: Hallowed Harvest, 100 Fall

 Haymil is a deeply respected and adored god.
 He is usually worshipped through alms and chants.
 Worshippers are plentiful and tend to come in the form of gamblers and performers, but if in need all others are welcome to seek the guidance of this god.
-Typically represented as a jester of some sorts.
+Typically represented as a showman of some sorts.

-\columnbreak

 ## Markuul
-#### Goddess of Death, the Moon, Winter
+#### Goddess of Death, the Moon, Winter, War

 **Holy Day**: Winter Solstice, 50 Winter

-Markuul is a vastly respected and greatly esteemed god.
+Markuul is a vastly respected and greatly esteemed goddess.
 Hatred, death, rebirth and snow are common elements this divine being is associated with and most would regard her as miserable and confident.
 Often depicted as a tall, slender, and graceful humanoid with feline features.
 Markuul is usually worshipped through sacrifices and gifts.

 ## Rikkus